mirage/hamlet/README.md

 This corpus contains **valid** emails and Mr. MIME does not alterate them when it parses or encodes them.
 Our MUA should do the same!
 As the [Enron's corpus][enron], Hamlet wants to improve the email stack.

+## Contents of emails

+Due to the random generation, emails are **not** human-readable but still they are valids.
+An email client should be able to process it and transfer it - decode it / encode it - without alterations.

+The goal of this corpus is an alternative to the [Enron][] database without privacy concerns (because we generated these emails instead of collecting them).
+It permits us to test our email implementation and check its reliability with the standards (see [RFC5322][]).

+In our development process, this corpus is acts as an "oracle" to ensure some edge cases about the standards and a kind of "isomorphim".

 ## How to reproduce Hamlet